May 15, 2017

-A recent hot topic for new parents is food allergies, as it affects nearly 6 million kids in the United States.
+A recent hot topic for new parents is food allergies, as it affects nearly 6 million kids (stats from the Food Allergy Research and Education site) in the United States.
 Food allergies can be extremely serious, potentially causing a life-threatening reaction known as anaphylaxis.

 As a result, some parents have avoided introducing certain foods to their children, but things are changing.
 Peanuts, for example, are the cause of the most severe type of food allergy, affecting about 2% of children in the US and growing.
 It was common “law,” until a few months ago, to avoid peanuts or products containing peanuts until age 3 or older.
 The idea, based on American Academy of Pediatrics guidelines released in 2000, was that feeding peanuts to children too early might increase the risk of severe or deadly reactions.